trinitronx/docs.vagrantup.com/source/v2/plugins/guest-capabilities.html.md

 # Plugin Development: Guest Capabilities

-This page documents how to add new capabilities for [guests](/v2/plugins/guests.html) to Vagrant, allowing Vagrant to perform new actions on sepcific guest operating systems.
+This page documents how to add new capabilities for [guests](/v2/plugins/guests.html) to Vagrant, allowing Vagrant to perform new actions on specific guest operating systems.
 Prior to reading this, you should be familiar with the [plugin development basics](/v2/plugins/development-basics.html).